 And what's this?
 A church, or perhaps an art gallery?
 No, it's a carpet shop, with a few flats above.
 The arts centre is in an industrial unit outside the ramparts with other equally subversive activities like Dorwest Herbal Pet Care on the other side of the ring road.
 And the imposing looking Victorian warehouse at the top of the street below?
 That's an old people's home.
 According to Krier, in his book Architecture - Choice or Fate, "If museums look like factories and churches like industrial warehouses, a basic value of the state is in crisis."

-In towns and cities we usually welcome the re-use of redundant historic buildings as something that enriches the urban environment.
-The structure of the city is already established so the change of use does not necessarily compete with the existing civic functions and often contributes to the revitalisation of a derelict area.
-At Poundbury the difficulty is that the civic functions do not already exist and the money is not available to give them buildings of sufficient status.
-But money is available from buyers of expensive housing, so that's where it goes.
+In towns and cities we usually welcome the re-use of redundant historic buildings as something that enriches the urban environment and we are used to seeing the likes of Victorian warehouses working very well as flats.
+The structure of the city is already established so the change of use does not necessarily threaten our understanding of the civic structure and often contributes to the revitalisation of a derelict area.
+At Poundbury the difficulty is that the civic functions do not already exist and the money is not available to give them buildings of sufficient status, but money is available from buyers of expensive housing, so that is where it is spent.